Skip to main content

 I observed a lot of genuine enthusiasm for Halle Bailey’s casting–particularly among POC individuals and communities.
 Disney Princesses have been a focal point of girlhood for the entire 21st century, and it made a lot of people excited to see that someone like Ariel could be portrayed in a big budget Hollywood production by an actress of a non-European ethnicity.

-But racebent Ariel also triggered some very predictable backlash from alt-right sources. #NotmyAriel trended for a good while.
+Racebent Ariel also triggered some very predictable backlash from alt-right sources. #NotmyAriel trended for a good while.
 And back when I wrote my piece on celebrating Bailey's casting, this was the crowd I had thought would potentially cause the most trouble for this project.

-But something else I observed that I wasn’t anticipating, but didn’t think too much of at the time, was the surprising number of liberal-leaning outlets who discussed the whole discussion with an air of neither joy nor indignation, just irritation.
+But something else I observed that I wasn’t anticipating, and didn’t think too much of at the time, was the surprising number of liberal-leaning outlets who discussed the whole discussion with an air of neither joy nor indignation, just irritation.
 Around the time promotion for the movie started, I remember a lot of YouTube channels reacting to this sort of thing with some variation of “I’m so tired of people treating me like I’m a bad person because I don’t wanna see another soullessdisneyremake.”

 And that was how a large portion of the internet reacted to the development of a Black Disney Princess.
 Not with either excitement or outrage, just exasperation.
 The larger culture wasn't any more eager to have Disney Princesses as the face of social progress than it was to let a cartoon be nominated for Best Picture.